 Just as video standards have gone from SD to HD to 4K, audio has also seen drastic improvements in quality.
 Now high-res audio is the order of the day for those who want the very best listening experience.

-iPhones don't arrive with this as an immediate option, but with an app or two - and perhaps some expensive new headphones - you can make it a reality.
+iPhones don't arrive with this as an immediate option, but with an app or two - and perhaps some expensive new headphones and a DAC - you can make it a reality.
 In this article we show how to listen to high-res audio on your iPhone.

 What is high-res audio?